devopswise/cdt/README.md

-# dwtools
+# CDT (Continous Delivery Toolchain)
-dwtools is a infrastructure as code project for testing self-hosted applications.
+cdt is continuous delivery toolchain based on Jenkins and Nexus.

-#### With dwtools you can
+#### With cdt you can
 - kickstart your iaas project
 - test your self-hosted application which requires ldap, smtp
 - test your self-hosted application if it works behind proxy